-- --<repo name>-retention-full how much full backups to retain, - --<repo name>-retention-diff how much differential backups to retain.
+- --<repo name>-retention-full number of full backups to retain, - --<repo name>-retention-diff number of differential backups to retain.

-Backup retention type can be either count (the number of backups to keep) or time (the number of days to keep a backup for).
+You can also specify retention type for full backups as <repo name>-retention-full-type, setting it to either count (the number of full backups to keep) or time (the number of days to keep a backup for).